Many words have been used to describe Benton MacKaye. He was a planner, a forester, and a pioneer. Perhaps the best term to define him is dreamer.

 Sherman's idea was to create a sister trail of the AT, which would follow high ridges along the Tennessee-North Carolina border and in the Cohutta Mountains of northwest Georgia.
 The Benton MacKaye Trail Association was formed in 1980, but it took another 25 years to complete the trail.

 Since then, several improvements have been made to the trail.
 One of them was a major reroute in 2014 to eliminate the need to walk on a dangerous highway.

 Today, the Benton MacKaye Trail runs 287 miles.
-After leaving Springer Mountain just north of the AT's terminus, it crosses the AT a couple more times before heading north, then west, and then north again to the Georgia-Tennessee state line.
+After leaving Springer Mountain just north of the AT's terminus, it crosses the AT a couple more times before heading north, then west, and then north again before crossing the Georgia-Tennessee state line.
 After reaching the Hiawassee River, the trail turns east, where it meets the Tennessee-North Caroline state line.

-After crossing Joyce Kilmer-Slickrock Creek Wilderness, the trail meets up with the AT again near Fontana Dam.
+After passing through Joyce Kilmer-Slickrock Creek Wilderness, the trail meets up with the AT again near Fontana Dam.
 The dam provides access to Great Smoky Mountains National Park.
 Inside the park, the BMT splits from the AT again.
 It then follows a series of the park's trails to Big Creek on the east side of the park near Davenport Gap.

 Benton MacKaye was not known as a good manager.
 He had a falling out with Myron Avery over the construction of the Appalachian Trail and rarely remained long in any job.
 Still, his vision for long-distance hiking trails is noteworthy, and the BMT is a fitting tribute to his pioneering work.